 The courses are 100% online, and require access to the Internet via a desktop, laptop, or tablet (Android or iPad) computer.
 COHS courses are not compatible with smartphones at this time.

 It’s a fully accredited, online high school curriculum.
 You must complete a total of 18 credits to earn the diploma.
 Four of those credits will be from career-focused courses chosen by you (for example, office management, homeland security, food and customer service).
 The other 14 credits include your standard high school courses: Language Arts, Mathematics, Science, and Social Studies.

 What if I already took some of those courses?

-Once you have completed the COHS self-assessment and been accepted into the program, you are encouraged to contact your previous high school(s) and have them transfer your transcript(s) to COHS.
+Once you have completed the COHS Readiness Survey and been accepted into the program, you are encouraged to contact your previous high school(s) and have them transfer your transcript(s) to COHS.
 COHS then determines which courses can be counted towards the credits requirement of a COHS diploma.
 This can be the difference between one student requiring the fully allotted time to complete the degree (18 months), and one needing as little as five months to finish the entire program!

 Okay, well what does the application process look like?

-There are a few steps to take before earning a spot in the program, and it all begins with the online self-assessment.
+There are a few steps to take before earning a spot in the program, and it all begins with the online readiness survey.
 It’s a very short questionnaire that simply asks for more details about eligibility and potential to commit to the program.
 Once finished, one of the St. Charles Library’s COHS managers will follow up with you and confirm your interest in moving forward.